jarmbi/jarmbi/README.md

-I'm Justin, and I'm a hobbyist programmer, currently majoring in Information Technology.
+I'm Justin, and I'm a hobbyist programmer, and I'm currently majoring in Information Technology.

 Language Experience:
  - Java (beginner)